 - 7-10 individually wrapped items

 Use code HEALTHYSNACKS25 at checkout for special discount!

 This is also a unique gift to give the new parents.
 It also depends on how well you know them, and how comfortable you are with helping out in their home.

-As stated earlier, there is a lot for the new mom and dad to adjust to, and they may just not have time to keep up with laundry and the household chores.
+As stated earlier, there is a lot for the new mom and dad to adjust to.
+They may not have time to keep up with laundry and the household chores.

 Let them know that you are willing to help them around the house!

-If you’re not much of a housekeeper or don’t really care for housework, ask the new mom if you can offer a gift certificate to a cleaning service.
+Not much of a housekeeper?
+Or don’t care for housework?
+Offer the new mom a gift certificate to a cleaning service.

 They can help her with a deep cleaning at a time when she feels like she needs it the most.